google/koladata/docs/fundamentals.md

               [kd.obj(x=3), kd.obj(x=4), kd.obj(x=5)]])
 a1 = a
 a2 = a.expand_to(a, ndim=1) # or a2 = kd.implode(a).expand_to(a)[:]
-# 3-dim slice objects, where we have crosses of objects in the last dimension
+# 3-dim DataSlice of objects, where we have crosses of objects in the last dimension
 aa = kd.obj(a1=a1, a2=a2)
 # cross-join
 aa.a1.x  # [[[1, 1], [2, 2]], [[3, 3, 3], [4, 4, 4], [5, 5, 5]]]